-- At the event, ask the competitors about your course directly and listen to what they have to say - · What did they like/dislike and why? - If your favorite element is criticized every time that you use it; re-think it don't force your fellow competitors to accept it - Try to 'eaves drop' for comments about the course - Don't get discouraged if some people do not like the course - Remember: those who have won will love it; those who have lost tend not to... - Did you receive unsolicited praise or complaints? - Watch for number and frequency of cones hit - If almost every car is hitting "that cone", the course will likely not be well received - Note the number of delays and track the number of DNFs
+- At the event, ask the competitors about your course directly and listen to what they have to say - What did they like/dislike and why? - If your favorite element is criticized every time that you use it; re-think it don't force your fellow competitors to accept it - Try to 'eaves drop' for comments about the course - Don't get discouraged if some people do not like the course - Remember: those who have won will love it; those who have lost tend not to... - Did you receive unsolicited praise or complaints? - Note the number of delays for course workers, course repair, etc. - Track the number of DNFs for other than mechanical failure - Number and frequency of pylons hit - If almost every car is hitting "that cone", the course will not be well received